datahub-project/datahub/docs/how/updating-datahub-saas.md

 `ENTITY_CLIENT_RESTLI_GET_BATCH_CONCURRENCY` (default: 2) - Number of concurrent rest.li calls when the number of urns in a getBatchV2 call exceeds the batch size of 50.
 This is typical in metadata tests.

+`SEPARATE_SIBLINGS_LINEAGE_BY_DEFAULT` (default: false) - Whether we should separate siblings when fetching lineage data in search results by default.
+Typically this is false, but for Apple, we need this to be set to true.

 #### Metadata Change Proposal Throttle

 `MCP_THROTTLE_UPDATE_INTERVAL_MS` (default: 60000) - How often the MAE consumer's kafka lag is sampled for throttleing MCE consumer's processing rate.